Imaging-Server-Kit/.github/profile/README.md

 **January 2025**

-The *Imaging Server Kit* is new, and still under construction!
-Consider it a miracle if anything works at all 😉.
+The *Imaging Server Kit* is under construction!
+Here is what we're up to:

-We have a lot of work to do:

 - [x] Add styling to the algorithm `/info` page
 - [ ] Screencast a tutorial on how to create a new algorithm server